Answers to some of our most frequently asked questions are provided here.

 If you are not at a UK institution of HE/FE, or are not associated with any organisation, you can apply for a UK Data Archive username and password at Application for a UK Data Archive username.

 Note: If you are not at a UK HE/FE institution, a UK Data Archive username and password will not entitle you to access certain datas so check the catalogue record for any access restrictions

 If you are trying to log in using a username beginning 'ukd' you will need to select 'UK Data Archive' as your organisation.
 This is because your username and password were issued to you by the UK Data Archive.

 First time depositors or users of ReShare must first register with the UK Data Service using federated access management user authentication via Registration.
 Use your UK HE/FE institutional login credentials (institutional username and password), after selecting your institution from the drop-down list.

 If you do not have a UK HE/FE institutional username/password, apply for a UK Data Archive username and password.
-Use those to log in to the ReShare using federated access management user authentication, selecting the UK Data Archive as institution.
+Use those to log in to ReShare using federated access management user authentication, selecting the UK Data Archive as your institution.

 After registration you can go and login to the ReShare repository.